peterkhe1999/CheatSheet/OSCP/README.md

 Administrators can prevent **PSReadline** from recording commands by setting the `-HistorySaveStyle` option to `SaveNothing` with the `Set-PSReadlineOption` Cmdlet.
 Alternatively, they can clear the history file manually.

-**PowerShell Remoting** by default uses **WinRM** for Cmdlets such as `Enter-PSSession`.
-Therefore, a user needs to be in the local group **Windows Management Users** to be a valid user for these Cmdlets.
-However, instead of WinRM, **SSH** can also be used for PowerShell remoting.

-Note that creating a PowerShell remoting session via WinRM in a bind shell can cause unexpected behavior.

 ```pwsh
 (Get-PSReadlineOption).HistorySavePath
 ```